-In my ongoing blog series condensing the various research I’ve done on my self-publishing journey, today’s topic might be the trickiest…
+In my blog series condensing the various research I’ve done on my self-publishing journey, today’s topic might be the trickiest…

 What do you mean by distribution?